neoremind/fluent-validator/README.md

 ### 2.2 Validate on fields or instances

-The `FluentValidator` uses `on()` method to either validate entire entities or just a single properties of the entity.
+The `FluentValidator` uses `on()` method to either validate entire entities or just some properties of the entity.
 You can add as many targets and its specified validators as possible.

 The following shows validating on some properties of Car instance.